 A security association is a set of policy(ies) and key(s) used to protect information.
 The information in the security association is stored by each party of the security association, needs to be consistent among all parties, and needs to have an identity.
 The identity is a compact name of the key and other bits of security association information to fit into a table index or an MPDU.
 The following types of security associations are supported by an RSNA STA:

-PTKSA: A result of a successful 4-way handshake, FT 4-way handshake, FT authentication sequence, FILS authentication, or PASN authentication, or EDPKE authentication.
+PTKSA: A result of a successful 4-way handshake, FT 4-way handshake, FT authentication sequence, FILS authentication, or PASN authentication, EDPKE authentication, or authentication followed by the encrypted (Re)Association Request/Response frame exchange.(#649)

 PGTKSA: A result of a successful group key handshake, the Reassociation Response frame of the fast BSS transition protocol, the encrypted Reassociation Response frame specified in 12.16.6.2 (MLO procedure), or successful FILS authentication.